Discovering DMR – 3

 - TX Timeout Timer (TOT) – A limit on how long you can transmit (in other words, the length of time that you can hold down PTT).
 This is done to protect the radio.
 A reasonable timeout is 120 - 180 seconds (in any case, it should be set to an amount of time less than the repeater's timeout).
 There's also a TOT pre-alert tone that you can set to warn you a few seconds before the timeout, so you can transmit "Pause," and then reset.

 - Scan list – This is a "Which comes first, the chicken or the egg?" step.
 For some radios, you have to create channels first in order to create scan lists (see the next step), but then after you create the scan lists, you have to come back and add them to the channels you want to have them available for.

 3g) Create scan lists

 This is another area where I'm still learning.
-So far, I've set up just a few scan lists, for example, one that includes US Wide and Tac 310/311/312, another that includes all the BrandMeister regional talkgroups, and a third that includes all the talkgroups on nearby DMR repeaters.
+So far, I've set up just a few scan lists, for example, one that includes all the BrandMeister regional talkgroups, and another that includes all the talkgroups on nearby DMR repeaters.

 I created a channel in each of the associated zones that has an appropriate scan list selected for it, so I can dial in that channel and then begin scanning.

 3h) Create analog channels

 Setting up an analog channel for a DMR radio is similar to what you do for an analog radio.
 There is one difference in the CPS I have used: I needed to set the CTCSS tone for both the RX and TX frequencies, even when they are the same.

 3i) Create zones

 When I created my zones, I thought about the groups of channels I think I'll want to use in proximity.

 Since most of my activity will be via the hotspot, and since the hotspot I was using had separate connectors for the BrandMeister and DMR-MARC networks, I set up my zones this way:

 - The BrandMeister talkgroups I'll monitor most frequently via hotspot.